edibles, extracts and topicals

 Ingested cannabis extracts

-Extracts meant for ingesting are intended to be taken orally and refer to oil-based products including oils, capsules and sprays.
-These products are currently available at the NSLC, but will now be regulated under the requirements of extracts under the federal Cannabis Act Regulations (1-year transition period) and must adhere to the following:
+Extracts are different than edible cannabis and are meant for ingesting.
+Extracts intended to be taken orally and refer to oil-based products including oils, capsules and sprays.
+They are not intended to be consumed in the same manner as food.
+These products are currently available at the NSLC, but will now be regulated under the requirements of cannabis extracts under the federal Cannabis Act Regulations and must adhere to the following:

 Inhaled cannabis extracts